Date: July 29, 2014

 Drivers will encounter nighttime lane closures in the right lanes (outside) of State Road (S.R.)
-20 east and westbound between Roberts Drive and the Walton County line Sunday, July 20 through Thursday, July 24 between the hours of 7 p.m. and 5 a.m.
-The closures will allow crews to work on curbs and sidewalks.
+20 east and westbound between Roberts Drive and the Walton County line beginning Monday, July 28.
+Lane restrictions will take place Sunday through Thursday between 7 p.m. and 5 a.m. for approximately three to four weeks as crews work on the curbs and sidewalks.

 HAZARDOUS WEATHER OUTLOOK:

 There is a moderate risk of rip currents along area beaches.

 For the North Atlantic, Caribbean Sea, and the Gulf of Mexico